It’s official. Cryptocurrency is impossible to ignore.

 Another advantage of blockchain is its flexibility.
 It isn’t just limited to financial transactions.
 Blockchain can be used to track anything from supply chains to voting records.
 Its adaptability is what makes it so attractive to different crypto projects.

 There are so many other benefits of blockchain technology.
 It has an unlimited range of applications that are already disrupting global industries.
-We don’t have the room to go in-depth here, but if you’d like to take a deep dive into the world of blockchain, this is a great place to start.
+We don’t have room to go in-depth here, but if you’d like to take a deep dive into the world of blockchain, this is a great place to start.

 Before answering this one, let’s ask a different question.
 Why does any currency have value?